TweetDeck: Product history

 Users were informed in May 2013 that "Facebook is no longer supported in TweetDeck", and that Facebook accounts and Facebook columns would be removed on May 7.
 All unofficial variants of TweetDeck stopped working in early May 2013 because of more restrictive API version 1.1.
 At 12:00 PM EDT, Twitter turned off API v1, which effectively shut down the Android, iOS, and AIR versions of TweetDeck.

 On December 11, 2013, Twitter began allowing new TweetDeck users to sign in with their Twitter usernames and passwords, removing the previous barrier-to-entry requiring users to register a separate TweetDeck account.
 In a blog post, Twitter said, "When single sign in is fully available to all current users, we'll also make it possible to seamlessly integrate your current TweetDeck settings and preferences".

 A cross-site scripting vulnerability in TweetDeck was discovered on June 11, 2014, leading to a self-replicating tweet that affected over 83,000 Twitter users.
 The Windows app ceased functioning on April 15, 2016.
 The macOS app stopped functioning on July 1, 2022, with users being directed to the TweetDeck website instead.

 Twitter announced on July 3, 2023, that TweetDeck will become a Twitter Blue exclusive feature in a month's time.
 Elon Musk stated on July 29, 2023, that TweetDeck will soon been renamed XPro, matching Twitter's rebranding to X. Around the same time, the @TweetDeck handle was changed to @Pro, and the name was altered to have a space between X and Pro.
 X Pro became a Premium feature on August 15, 2023.

 On November 27, 2023, the service's URL was changed from tweetdeck.twitter.com to pro.twitter.com.
 It was subsequently changed to pro.x.com on May 17, 2024, when X changed its main URL from twitter.com to x.com.

+On March 26, 2026, existing Premium users attempting to use the feature received the message "X Pro is only accessible on the X Premium+ plan and above.
+Please upgrade your plan to use X Pro."
+X did not announce the change in advance.